 ❓ Sound familiar?
 When someone asks what you want for dinner, you say “I don’t care.”
 You’ve spent entire weekends doing nothing meaningful but also not resting.
 You feel resentful but can’t explain why.

 💡 The painful truth: You’re not “easygoing.”
-You’re avoiding yourself.
-Every time you say “I don’t care” when you do, every time you go along to get along, you’re erasing yourself a little more.
+Every time you say “I don’t care” when you do care, every time you go along to get along, you erase yourself a little more.
 That resentment you feel?
-It’s the part of you that still knows what it wants, suffocating.
+It’s the part of you that still knows what it wants, suffocating under all that peacekeeping.

 • Set non-negotiable personal time.
-Guard it like it matters.
+Guard it like it matters, because it does.

 • Notice when you’re numbing vs. resting.
 They feel different.

-• Conflict can be healthy connection.
-Not all disagreements end relationships.
+• Not all disagreements end relationships.
+Some of them deepen them.

 ⚠️ When this goes too far: You’ve built a life that belongs to everyone but you.
 You’ve forgotten what you want because you’ve never practiced wanting.
 Your relationships are superficially peaceful but deeply lonely because no one knows the real you, including you.